BaileeRice/stocks-analysis/README.md

 # stocks-analysis
 ## OVERVIEW OF PROJECT:

-Module 2's assignment is all about making the macro we created for Steve run faster, as well as making it a easier to read for potential edits made by us or another coder in the future
+Module 2's assignment is all about making the macro we created for Steve to run faster, as well as making it a easier to read for potential edits made by us or another coder in the future

 ---